ignite-plus-2021/supporthub./README.md

 }

-It’s the query language used in JPA (Java Persistence API) to query entities (your mapped classes) instead of directly querying database tables.

-SQL → works on tables & columns.
+SQL works on tables & columns.

-JPQL → works on entities & their fields.
+JPQL works on entities & their fields.

-So, JPQL is object-oriented and database-agnostic, while SQL is tied to the database schema.
+JPQL is object-oriented and database-agnostic, SQL is tied to the schema.

 Transactions

 All repository methods are already wrapped with @Transactional by Spring Data:

--> Write methods (save, delete) → transactional with commit.
+Write methods (save, delete) → transactional with commit.

--> Read methods (findBy...) → transactional with read-only.
+Read methods (findBy...) → transactional with read-only.

-So you don’t need to manually add @Transactional most of the time.
+Most of the time, you don’t need to manually add @Transactional.
-_______________

-Annotations:
+Common Annotations

 @SpringBootApplication → main entry point, enables auto-configuration.